 Traveling to a foreign country expands students’ horizons.
 As one of the leading community college providers of Study Abroad (see link) programs, Rockland offers a variety of opportunities ranging from ten-day trips to full-semester programs to countries as diverse as England, France, Morocco and New Zealand.

 International Student Services

 This International Student Services Office (see link) provides a welcoming environment for students from other countries.
 People who understand the special needs of these students are available to help with issues concerning application to the College, immigration, housing, special programs, clubs, and events of interest.

-The mission of the Rockland Community College Office of Disability Services (see link), in our Student Affairs Division, is to provide equal access and quality education for students with disabilities.
+The mission of the Rockland Community College Office of Accessibility Services, in our Student Affairs Division, is to provide equal access and quality education for students with disabilities.
 Here students can find information about appropriate instructional accommodations, campus accessibility, assistive technology, and more.

 Human Diversity and Pedagogy Lecture Series

 This ten-lecture series is brought to us under the leadership of Dr. Edmund W. Gordon, Rockland Community College's Scholar-in-Residence, and sponsored by the RCC Center for Excellence in Teaching & Learning (CETL).
 Lectures span a range of topics including The African American Male Problematique, presented by Dr. Edmund T. Gordon, Conversation with Students and Faculty about Pluralism & Diversity in America, presented by Kenneth Mercer, and Feminist Perspectives and Academic Learning presented by Professor Andrew Jacobs.
 More information about the lectures series can be found at the Human Diversity & Pedagogy Lecture Series web page.